The Thing (1982 film): Thematic analysis

 The central theme of The Thing concerns paranoia and mistrust.
 Fundamentally, the film is about the erosion of trust in a small community, instigated by different forms of paranoia caused by the possibility of someone not being who they say they are, or that your best friend may be your enemy.
 It represents the distrust that humans always have for somebody else and the fear of betrayal by those we know and, ultimately, our bodies.
 The theme remains timely because the subject of paranoia adapts to the age.
-The Thing focuses on being unable to trust one's peers, but this can be interpreted as distrust of entire institutions.
+The immediate concern of The Thing is the inability to trust one's peers, but this feeling can be widened to represent distrust of entire institutions.

-Developed in an era of cold-war tensions between the United States and the Soviet Union, the film refers to the threat of nuclear annihilation by mutually assured destruction.
-Diabolique's Daniel Clarkson Fisher notes that MacReady destroys the chess computer after being checkmate, and similarly vows to destroy the Thing, even at the expense of the team.
-The Cold War-style isolationism hurts the group, while a lack of trust destroys it.
-Screen Rants Michael Edward Taylor draws allusions between The Thing and the accusatory Red Scares and McCarthyism, as the film conveys an anti-communist fear of infection of civilized areas that will lead to assimilation and imitation.
+Developed in an era of Cold War tensions between the United States and the Soviet Union, the film evokes the threat of nuclear annihilation by mutually assured destruction.
+Diabolique's Daniel Clarkson Fisher notes that preferring annihilation to defeat is a recurring motif, both in MacReady's destruction of the chess computer after being checkmated and his vow to destroy the Thing even at the expense of the team.
+Clarkson Fisher and Screen Rant's Michael Edward Taylor see the team's accusatory distrust and fear of assimilation as an expression of the American Red Scare of the 1950s and 1960s, while Taylor also sees a commentary on the isolationism of the me generation in the 1970s.
 Slant Magazine's John Lingsan said the men display a level of post-Vietnam War (1955–1975) "fatigued counterculturalism" – the rejection of conventional social norms, each defined by their own eccentricities.

 The Atlantic's Noah Berlatsky said that unlike typical horror genre films, women are excluded, allowing the Thing to be identified as a fear of not being a man, or being homosexual.
 Vice's Patrick Marlborough considered The Thing to be a "scathing examination" of manliness, noting that identifying the Thing requires intimacy, confession, and empathy to out the creature, but "male frailty" prevents this as an option.
 Trapped by pride and stunted emotional growth, the men are unable to confront the truth out of fear of embarrassment or exposure.
 Berlatsky noted that MacReady avoids emotional attachments and is the most paranoid, allowing him to be the hero.
 This detachment works against him in the finale, which leaves MacReady locked in a futile mistrust with Childs, each not really knowing the other.